ImanBarjane/employee-attrition-analysis/HR Analysis.md

     Name: left, dtype: float64

-### Data visualizations
+### Data Visualizations

-Now, let's examine variables and create plots to visualize relationships between variables in the data.
+Now, let's explore the variables by creating plots that help visualize relationships between key features in the dataset.

-Start by creating a stacked boxplot showing the distribution of `average_monthly_hours` for different `number_project` categories, comparing the distributions of employees who stayed versus those who left.
+We will begin by creating a **stacked boxplot** to examine the distribution of `average_monthly_hours` across different `number_project` categories.
+This plot will allow us to compare the working hours of employees who stayed versus those who left the company.

-Box plots are very useful in visualizing distributions within data, but they can be deceiving without the context of how big the sample sizes that they represent are.
-So, we could also plot a stacked histogram to visualize the distribution of `number_project` for those who stayed and those who left.
+Boxplots are a powerful tool for visualizing the distribution and spread of continuous variables.
+However, they may not always convey the underlying sample size in each category.
+To supplement this, we will also generate a **stacked histogram** showing the distribution of `number_project` for employees who stayed versus those who left.
+This will pro_

 ```python